yihanc09/Public-Goods-Game-An-Interdisciplinary-Study/README.md

 The full written report for this project is available as a PDF:

-- [`report-LaTeX.pdf`](report-LaTeX.pdf/) — complete interdisciplinary analysis (Economist, Computational Scientist, Behavioral Scientist), including explanations, figures, screenshots, and references.
+- [`report-PS1.pdf`](report-PS1.pdf/) — complete interdisciplinary analysis (Economist, Computational Scientist, Behavioral Scientist), including explanations, figures, screenshots, and references.
 - [`report-PS2.pdf`](report-PS2.pdf/) — extended analysis for **Problem Set 2** (focus on mechanism design and Winner’s Curse experiments).

-This PDF complements the repository by providing the **formal write-up**, while the repository folders provide **all supporting code, screenshots, and reproducible assets**.
+These PDFs complement the repository by providing the **formal write-up**, while the repository folders provide **all supporting code, screenshots, and reproducible assets**.

+For reproducibility, a [`requirements.txt`](requirements.txt) file is included to install all necessary Python dependencies.

 ---